xrdocs/ncs5500/_tutorials/ncs5500-fib-scale-test.md

 BGP Flowspec entries are stored in a different zone in the external TCAM then the part used for routing information.

 **Conclusion: BGP Flowspec doesn't impact the routing scale**

+It would be an interesting study to quantify the impact of the complexity of the flowspec rule on the number of entries we can store in eTCAM.
+For the example above, we used simple rules, but other parameters like packet length ranges can consume more entries.
+{: .notice-info}

 ### Other features impact: URPF